ucdavis/ecs132/Hwk/Hwk2.md

 This problem concerns the Monty Hall example.

 Here we will have d doors and multiple prizes, with different values according to a vector v.
-The length of v is less than d.
+The length of v is less than d-1.
 Note that d and v are merely parameters of the problem, NOT random variables.

 Say that, unknown to the host, the contestant always chooses Door 1 (always, meaning in many plays of the game).
-Thus C is not a random variable, while A and H still *are*random variables.
+Thus C is not a random variable, while A and H still *are* random variables.
 Note that now A is now a random vector, whose component i is the door behind which the prize of value v[i] waits.
 There is nothing behind the other doors.
+The host chooses a door to open as in our book, i.e. from among the doors with no prizes.

 Also, say the contestant's strategy is to either accept the host's invitation to change her mind, with probability p, or stick with Door 1.

-So A is randomly chosen (by the host or the producer of the game show) among 1, 2 and 3, and H is as in the book.

 You will write a function with call form